c2-tlhah/Pak-Journal-Archive-77/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.